Saar45/Dice-Game/README.md

 # Dice-Game
 A great progress in my learning phase.
-Created a dice game with HTM, CSS and JavaScript.
+Created a dice game with HTM, CSS and JavaScript which display a winner or draw, based on the player's dice number.